OpenBB-finance/OpenBB/README.md

 This installation type supports both Windows and Unix systems (Linux + MacOS).
 However, on Windows it can become messy so it is easier to use Windows Subsystem Linux (WSL) on this operating system.
 WSL emulates a Linux machine inside your Windows system.

 If you are using macOS or other Linux operating systems you can jump the next section <a href="#installing-the-terminal">Installing the terminal</a>.

+### Web UI - Docker

+1. Ensure Docker is installed.
+2. Navigate to the location of the Dockerfile in the repo (`cd gamestonk_terminal_web`)
+3. Ensure the launcher is executable with `chmod +x ./launch`
+4. Launch it with `./launch`.
+If you get a permission denied error, do `sudo ./launch` instead
+5. Once it's launched, you will be able to access it by going to `http://host-ip:8080` in a browser, or `http://localhost:8080` if you are running it on your local machine.

+For API keys, create the `setenv` file if it doesn't already exist.
+It will automatically get created on the first launch, and won't get committed to Git because it is on the `.gitignore`.
+Set the API keys [as explained here](https://github.com/GamestonkTerminal/GamestonkTerminal/blob/main/DOCKER_ADVANCED.md#environment-variables).
+Once you've put the API keys in that file, re-run the launch script, and it will use your API keys.
+There are a few things that still don't work, and you can see what works and what doesn't [here](https://github.com/CoconutMacaroon/GamestonkTerminal/blob/main/gamestonk_terminal_web/README.md#todo).

 #### Installing WSL (Only for Windows users)